The $k$-independent graph of a graph: Introduction

-\nt A $k$-independent set of $G$ is a set $S\subseteq V$ with $|S|\geq k$, such that no two elements of $S$ are adjacent.
+A $k$-independent set of $G$ is a set $S\subseteq V$ with $|S|\geq k$, such that no two elements of $S$ are adjacent.
 Two $k$-independent sets $I$ and $J$ are adjacent if they differ on exactly one vertex.
 This model is called the Token Addition and Removal (TAR).
 Authors in \cite{Bonamy} provided a cubic-time algorithm to decide whether $TAR_k(G)$ is connected when $G$ is a graph which does not contain induced paths of length $4$.
 Their work solves an open question in \cite{Bonsama}.
 Also they described a linear-time algorithm which decides whether two elements of $TAR_k(G)$ are in the same connected component.
+As usual we denote the complete graph, path and cycle of order $n$ by $K_n$, $P_n$ and $C_n$, respectively.
+Also $K_{1,n}$ is the star graph with $n+1$ vertices.